PyladiesSthlm/Python101_PyLadies_Stockholm_2022/README.md

 This program will include learning the basics of Python 🐍 such as:

--
+- Iterations
--
+- Conditional statements
+- Functions, how to create your own
--
+- Intro to PEP 8
--
+- Simple Python projects

 As well as:

 - `git` basics
 - how to document Python code
+- CV tips
--
+- collaborating with others
+- communicating as a team online

 ## Sources

 We could not put together this program without the support of our own Pythonistas at PyLadies Stockholm, and our wonderful attendees ❤️.

-Additionally, we have gathered and used the following sources (either directly, or as inspiration) as part of this program:

--
--
--